gusmp/ValidationExtensions/README.md

 2.Requirements
 ===============

 ValidationExtensions requires BouncyCastle for .NET 1.7 or above.
-The binary folder constains this dependency.
+The binary folder contains this dependency.

 3.Assembly
 ===========